sMixc/devasc/README.md

-3. Finally, streamlit is required to actually run the application through your web browser (kind of like xampp) -Install streamlit by using the command: pip install streamlit -Run the application by using the command: streamlit run \path_to_code\graphhopper_proect.py
+3. Finally, streamlit is required to actually run the application through your web browser (kind of like xampp) -Install streamlit by using the command: pip install streamlit -Run the application by using the command: streamlit run \path_to_code\graphhopper_project.py

-Enjou :)
+Enjoy :)